Harsh19-M/E-Commerce-Growth-Analytics-Funnel-Performance-Segmentation/README.md

 * There is **no statistically significant lift** attributable to any specific UI element across segments.
 * Interaction between segment type and UI element is **not significant**, suggesting **no need for segment-specific UI customization** based on current data.
 * This insight helps guide design priorities: **focus on other factors** (e.g., copy, promotions, overall UX) rather than segment-specific UI tweaks.

-**Note:** Even though results were **not significant**, including this test **demonstrates familiarity with ANOVA and interaction modeling** — recruiters will see that you know how to structure, run, and interpret high-level analytical tests.

 </details>